 1.Use the Right Gear

 It’s vital with any form of fishing to use the right gear, but it holds true for crappie as well.
-Prepare with the right rod and reel, but especially with the right tackle.
-Even big crappie tend to bite small bait, so always use small live bait or small jigs or other lures, along with 2 to 6 pound test line.
+Prepare with the right rod and re, but especially with the right tackle.
+Even big crappie tend to bite small bait, so always use small live bait or small jigs or other lures, along with 2 to 6 pound test line. el

 It can be hard to predict what crappie will bite on any given day, so pack a range of bait and lures.
 Bring lots of different colors for a diverse range of options to see what works best.
 Minnows are crappies preferred food, and work well in all seasons.